-Whether you’re newly retired or been doing this a while, find details about your Medicare plan options as a state employee.
+Whether you’re newly retired or have been doing this a while, find details about your Medicare plan options as a state employee.

 If you ended your employment after 20 years of creditable service but before you’re eligible for full annuity, you can continue your coverage by completing a Continuation-Conversion Notice (ET-2311).
 Contact ETF with additional questions.